 - Clause 13 regarding indemnities, limitations and disclaimers

 You may not transfer or assign any rights or obligations you have under the agreement formed by your acceptance of these Terms without our prior written consent.
 We reserve the right to transfer or assign these Terms or any right or obligation under these Terms at any time, including to to any successor entity, Affiliate or joint venture.

-If we need to contact you, we may do so by email or by posting a notice on the Website.
+If we need to contact you, we may do so by email, or by posting a notice on the Website, or by sending you a SMS to the phone number you have on file with us.
 You agree that this satisfies all legal requirements in relation to written communications.
 You may send notices to us by email to our ‘Contact Us’ facility and they will be deemed to have been received on the next working day.

 If any provision of the agreement formed by acceptance of these Terms is found to be invalid, illegal or unenforceable , that part or provision is deemed to be modified to the extent required to remedy the invalidity, illegality or unenforceability.
 If modification is not possible, the part or provision must be treated for all purposes as severed from these Terms.
 The remainder of these Terms will be binding on you.